Latest gambling industry statistics - April 2010 to September 2014

-- See the Terms & Conditions section of our website for information on legal advice (opens in new tab).
+- See the What we do section of our website for information on legal advice (opens in new tab).
 4 .Following introduction of the Gambling (Licensing and Advertising) Act (opens in new tab) on 1 November 2014, all operators trading with customers in Britain must be licensed by the Commission and therefore must provide figures for the remote consumer market.
 The Remote section of this edition of the Industry Statistics contains data from before this change (i.e. up to the end of September 2014), future editions will contain details under the new regulatory regime.

 - Journalists can contact our press office on 0121 230 6700 or email: email@example.com

 For all media enquiries, please contact the Gambling Commission press office.

 Last updated: 2 November 2022